Traditional vs. Self-Publishing

 Not sure if you want to go the traditional publishing route?
 Self-publishing is a great option for many people and many books, but sometimes you’ll want the help of a publisher to make the most our of your story.

 Publishers can provide editing expertise, marketing muscle, and connections that are nigh impossible for a normal person to make.
-There are tradeoffs, including giving up the reins, making compromises, and usually sharing a portion of the money.
+There are tradeoffs, including giving up the reins, making compromises, and putting up with a lo-o-ong timeline that's often bogged down by delays and lots of red tape.
 Check out the links below to see if going the tradition route is right for you.

 Independent Publisher on Instagram

 The day has finally come: Your manuscript has been acquired by a publishing house!
 Congratulations.
 Whether you’re a first-time writer, self-publishing success, or veteran author, you may still have questions about what happens when the manuscript leaves your hands.
 How does a word document turn into the finished product?
 How much control will you have?
 How long will the process take?
 Every publishing house works differently, but we’ve broken down the basic steps that traditional publishers take to create a book.